Before you dive into these resources, watch the “Time to Talk About Race in Children’s Ministry” Webinar here.

-We want you to take the information you’ve just learned and keep exploring, continue talking, and continue connecting.
+Our prayer is that you’ll take the information you learn in this important webinar and keep exploring, continue talking, and continue connecting.
 So, we’ve gathered a trove of information here to assist you in your journey.

 These self-tests allow you to better assess your personal blindspots and hidden biases.
 These are also great tools to use for yourself or with a team to spark discussion.